 These are some of the threats that cyber security protects businesses or Individuals from.
 These can cause immense trouble in the working of the company or the individual.

 Businesses and organizations are now taking more care in the area of cyber security.
 They are protecting their databases and systems from potential attackers.
 Thus, Cyber security is getting more at the forefront than ever before.
 So, if you are keen on expanding your knowledge about Cyber Security, its main parts, and also its implementations, well then you are at the right place.
 Simplilearn has brought to you its Master’s in Cyber Security.
 Wherein they will take you in great detail in the subject matter of cyber security.
 This course is brought to you in association with one of the top universities of the west.
 So, what are you waiting for?
 A new career and a great promotion along with a fine CTC are awaiting you on the other side of enrollment.
-Not to forget that this is a certificate course, so you will receive a certificate of completion from simplilearn attested by the university.
+Not to forget that this is a cyber security certification course, so you will receive a certificate of completion from simplilearn attested by the university.
 Take the next big step in your career with the Master’s in Cyber Security today!
 Let’s get protecting!